Interested in auditioning for an ensemble? Visit our auditions page for more information.

 Wisconsin Trumpet Ensemble

-The University of Wisconsin-Madison Wisconsin Trumpet Ensemble is directed by Professor of Trumpet John Aley.
-Participation in the trumpet ensemble is intended to increase ensemble skills for each performer.
-It presents an opportunity for the study of trumpet specific repertoire.
-The ensemble is made up of trumpet undergraduate and graduate music majors and rehearses during the weekly master class time in the first half of the spring semester.
-Graduate students are encouraged to accept leadership roles in the choice of repertoire, provide mentorship in rehearsals, and leadership in concert and competition venues.
+The Wisconsin Trumpet Ensemble is directed by Jean Laurenz, assistant professor of trumpet.
+Participation increases ensemble skills and presents the opportunity to study trumpet-specific repertoire.
+The ensemble includes trumpet undergraduate and graduate music majors and rehearses during the weekly studio class time in the first half of spring semester.
+Graduate students provide mentorship during rehearsals and are encouraged to take on leadership roles in repertoire selection, concerts, and competitions.

-The Ensemble’s repertoire spans the Baroque era to the most recent of contemporary compositions – even students have contributed arrangements to the Wisconsin Trumpet Ensemble library.
-As well as performing on campus, the Wisconsin Trumpet Ensemble has given outreach concerts at area churches and senior centers, traveled to other state schools of music, and competed at the National Trumpet Competition.
+The Trumpet Ensemble’s repertoire spans from the Baroque to recent compositions.
+Student members have contributed arrangements to the Trumpet Ensemble’s library.
+In addition to on-campus performances, the Trumpet Ensemble gives outreach concerts at area churches and senior centers, performs at other state schools of music, and competes at the National Trumpet Competition.

-In addition to the Western and World percussion ensembles, the graduate percussion students perform with the Graduate Percussion Group.
-This chamber ensemble, which performs regular concerts on and off campus, is uniquely autonomous allowing the members to have primary input in repertoire selection, musical decisions, etc. With timely coaching from the percussion faculty, this ensemble provides extensive experience in advanced chamber ensemble preparation and performance in a musically democratic environment.
+In addition to the Chamber and World Percussion Ensembles, the graduate percussion students perform with the Graduate Percussion Group.
+This chamber ensemble, which performs regular concerts on and off campus, is uniquely autonomous, allowing members to have primary input in repertoire selection, musical decisions, and more.
+With coaching from the percussion faculty, this ensemble provides extensive experience in advanced chamber ensemble preparation and performance in a musically democratic environment.